bluescarni/heyoka/doc/tut_events.rst

 the numerical value of the outcome is the opposite of the event index minus one.

-Because here we used the single step function, even if the event's callback returned ``true`` the integration was stopped in correpondence of the event.
+Because here we used the single step function, even if the event's callback returned ``true`` the integration was stopped in correspondence of the event.
 Let us now use the ``propagate_grid()`` function instead, so that the integration resumes after the execution of the callback: